Old Main, room 311

 Tuesdays 8 a.m. to 4:00 p.m.

 Classics students attend a wide variety of programs, ranging from Ireland to Jordan, from Modern Standard Arabic to material conservation, from Homer to the reception of the film Gladiator.
-You need to consult with an advisor from Macalester’s International Center as well as with your academic advisor in choosing the right program.
+You need to consult with an advisor from Macalester’s Center for Study Away as well as with your academic advisor in choosing the right program.

 Faculty members from the Macalester Classics department offer a January program approximately every other year.
 Traveling and working together creates strong personal and professional ties.